awfixer/awfixer/README.md

 [images]: https://github.com/awfixers-stuff/awpapers
 [research]: https://github.com/awfixers-stuff/research

-I'm .a, more commonly known as awfixer/fixer on various parts of interwebs
+I'm a, more commonly known as awfixer/fixer/austin/theautist on various parts of interwebs

 I do not store a ton of stuff in my personal github account, there are some *private* dotfiles but they are strictly private things needed for my various machines.
 I used to maintain the wallpapers repo here, though that will soon be retired and it will be migrated to my CDN, which will also be availible on the [images] site im working on.
 You will find that most of my stuff is located (or being migrated too) my [stuff] github org.
 <!-- The "overrated" section every bio really needs -->